-Carrie attended the Savannah College of Art and Design, Savannah, Georgia where she graduated with Honors.
-In 2007, after seeing DaVinci’s portrait of Ginevra de’ Benci, she declared, “I want to paint like that”.
+Carrie attended the Savannah College of Art and Design, Savannah, Georgia which she earned her B.F.A. (graduating with Honors) and she is currently working on her Masters of Fine Arts there.
+In 2007, after seeing DaVinci’s portrait of Ginevra de’ Benci, she declared, “I want to paint like that.”
 Her paintings can be described as imaginary realism.
 Although dedicated to the 16th Century techniques of the Masters, she also finds room for the occasional scribble, inspired by children’s drawings.

 Pearce describes her work as emotional portraits rather than portraits of people.
 The people are inspired by turn of the century photos that she finds at antique stores and estate sales.Carrie's work has been featured both nationally and internationally in shows and publications.
 She is a ""Living Artist"" with the Art Renewal Center, a website dedicated to revival of realism in fine art.
-Recently, Carrie was names as 1 of 10 finalists for the The Bennett Prize.
+Carrie was one of the finalists for The Bennett Prize 1.0.

 Horse Feathers, 2017